IrulJJ2/ingestion-data/1_ingestion_python.md

 1. We are going to create a DataFrame from a [parquet file](./dataset/yellow_tripdata_2023-01.parquet) on our [datasets](./dataset/).
 2. Load the parquet file to a DataFrame with `fastparquet` library.
-3. Set an appropriate data type for [Yellow Trip dataset](./dataset/yellow_tripdata_2023-01.parquet).
+3. Clean the Yellow Trip dataset.
-4. Clean data for Yellow Trip dataset
+4. Define the data type schema when using `to_sql` method.
-5. Ingest data to PostgreSQL
+5. Ingest the Yellow Trip dataset to PostgreSQL
-6. Then count how many rows are ingested
+6. Count how many rows are ingested.